Press Maravich: Death

 In the spring of 1985, Maravich was diagnosed with prostate cancer.
 During a basketball clinic in Israel, signs of his condition appeared when he had begun to urinate blood.
 Press eventually was persuaded to receive proper treatment for his condition at Memorial Sloan-Kettering Cancer Center in New York, but he canceled before being admitted.
 On February 11, 1987, Press and son Pete flew to Hanover, Germany, for an experimental treatment that lasted for 11 days; symptoms such as coughing subsided while the treatment had no effect on the cancer.
+By this time, he became religious and took comfort in reading the bible with his son, even becoming an evangelist.
 Through the next two months, Press's condition deteriorated while Pete took constant care of him with his sister, Diana.
 Press Maravich lived his last days in Highland Park Hospital in Covington, Louisiana, where he died on April 15, 1987.
 "Press" Maravich lived just long enough to see Pete selected as a possible member of the Naismith Memorial Basketball Hall of Fame, but not long enough to see him officially inducted in May 1987.
 Pete Maravich is quoted as saying "I'll see you soon" to his father immediately after his death; Pete Maravich died nine months later on January 5, 1988.
-Both "Press" and his son became born-again Christians late in their lives.